-People living with HIV in NSW can get their HIV medication from any local chemist or pharmacy like any other medicine.
-Click here to find a local chemist or pharmacy who will dispense your HIV medication in NSW.
+People living with HIV in NSW can get their HIV antiretroviral medication from any local chemist or pharmacy in NSW, like any other medicine.

-Subsidised (low or no cost) HIV medicine is provided to people living with HIV who are eligible for a Australian Medicare Card or if their country is listed within the Reciprocal Health Care Agreements with the Australian Government.
+Since 2015, HIV medication has been provided free-of-charge to all people living with HIV (HIV co-payment waiver) who are eligible for an Australian Medicare Card or if their country is listed within the Reciprocal Health Care Agreements with the Australian Government, by the NSW Government.

 Three reputable online websites include: